The convex dimension of hypergraphs and the hypersimplicial Van Kampen-Flores Theorem: Introduction

 \begin{theorem} Given positive integers $n$, $k$, $i$ such that $1\leq k\leq n-1$ and $0\leq i\leq n-1$, the value of $d(n,k,i)$ is determined as follows.

 Where

 \end{theorem}

+For $k=1$, we get $d(n,1,i)=2i+2$ for $n\geq 2i+4$ and $d(n,1,i)=n-1$ otherwise, which is a reformulation of the classical corollary of Radon's theorem that states that the simplex is the only $d$-dimensional polytope (from now on abbreviated as \defn{$d$-polytope}) that is more than $\floor{\frac{d}{2}}$-neighborly~\cite[Thm.~7.1.4]{Grunbaum}; or equivalently, that no linear projection of a $(2i+2)$-simplex onto $\RR^{2i+1}$ preserves its $i$-skeleton.
+This result is sometimes referred to as the \defn{linear van Kampen-Flores Theorem} (e.g.\ in \cite[p.~95]{RoerigSanyal2012}); thus Theorem~\ref{thm:skeleton} could be called the \defn{hypersimplicial linear van Kampen-Flores Theorem}.

+Prodsimplicial linear van Kampen-Flores Theorems for products of simplices were proved by Matschke, Pfeifle and Pilaud~\cite{Matschke2011} and R\"{o}rig and Sanyal~\cite{RoerigSanyal2012}.
+One of their motivations was the study of dimensional ambiguity.
+Gr\"unbaum defined a polytope~$P$ to be \defn{dimensionally $i$-ambiguous} if its $i$-skeleton is isomorphic to that of a polytope~$Q$ of a different dimension~\cite[Ch.~12]{Grunbaum}.
+Few polytopes are known to be dimensionally ambiguous.
+Examples include: simplices via \defn{neighborly polytopes}, cubes via \defn{neighborly cubical polytopes}~\cite{JoswigZiegler2000}, products of polygons via \defn{projected products of polygons}~\cite{SanyalZiegler2010,Ziegler2004}, and the aforementioned products of simplices via \defn{prodsimplicial-neighborly polytopes}~\cite{Matschke2011}.
+Our results show that the $(n,k)$-hypersimplex is dimensionally $i$-ambiguous except, maybe, when $k\in A_{n,i}$ and $2k-2i-1\leq n\leq 2k+2i+1$, which happens only for small values of~$n$ and~$k$.

+For convenience, we present the case $i=2$ in Table~\ref{tab:i2values}, and we invite the reader to compare it with Table~\ref{tab:values}.
+Note once more the vertical symmetry in each column.
+It directly follows from Theorem \ref{thm:skeleton}, and we emphasize it in Corollary \ref{cor:symmetry}.

+Note that, in contrast with the $k=1,n-1$ case, Theorem~\ref{thm:skeleton} implies that there are three distinct behaviors for~$d(n,k,i)$ depending on the relative values of $n$, $k$ and $i$.
+The first possibility is that there is no dimension-reducing projection of the hypersimplex that preserves all $i$-faces.
+This happens for some exceptional values captured by the restrictions $k\in A_{n,i}$ and $2k-2i-1\leq n\leq 2k+2i+1.$ These are the green values in the table.
+If $n$ is very large, or very small compared to $k$ and~$i$, then we can project to a space of fixed dimension, and achieve arbitrarily large codimension.
+These cases are shown in red in the table.
+Finally, there is an extra case (depicted in yellow) in which we can get a codimension~$1$ projection but no codimension~$2$ projection exists.
+It starts happening when $k\geq i+1$ and $n$ is of moderate size.

-Actually, this is a corollary of our main result, Theorem~\ref{thm:fullcharacterization}, which provides the full characterization of the projections that attain these bounds.
+Actually, Theorem~\ref{thm:skeleton} is a corollary of our main result, Theorem~\ref{thm:fullcharacterization}, which provides the full characterization of the projections that attain these bounds.
 That is, we fully characterize which $n$-point configurations~$S$ verify that the $k$-set polytope $P_k(S)$ shares the $i$-skeleton with~$\Hnk$.
-Our characterization shows a surprising dichotomy: either $S$ is neighborly enough, or it has few vertices and it is not very (almost) neighborly, see Section~\ref{sec:hypersimplicial-neighborly} for details.
+Our characterization shows a surprising dichotomy: either $S$ is neighborly enough, or it has few vertices and it is not too neighborly, see Section~\ref{sec:hypersimplicial-neighborly} for details.

 In Section \ref{sec:strongce} we exploit this characterization to solve a variant of the convex embedding problem, also posed in the work of Halman, Onn and Rothblum~\cite{OnnRothblum2004}, for which we require the images of the vertices of the hypergraph to be in convex position as well.